-Planning a trip for the first time (or 100th time) can feel overwhelming.
-After a decade of travelling, it feels like second nature to me, but I wouldn’t know where to start each time if it wasn’t for all of these resources.
+Planning a trip for the first time (or the 100th time) can feel overwhelming.
+It feels like second nature to me after a decade of travelling, but I wouldn’t know where to start each time if it wasn’t for all of these resources.
 Here are my trusted go-to resources when I’m planning a trip:

 Some of the websites and services have affiliate links embedded in them.
 This is a way of me making an income from my blog without it costing you a penny.
 If you click through and buy the products or use any of the services I may get a small commission (and I would be so grateful for your support).
 That said, I never promote anything that I don’t love and use myself.

 SkyScanner is my favourite website for finding flight deals. love Google Flights because you can put in where you are leaving from with no destination in mind, and just search ‘everywhere’ to see where the cheapest place is.
 A great way to save on your next trip since flights are usually the most expensive part.
 Check out my other tips for saving money on flights!